Amazon Echo Keeps Losing Connection – How To Fix

 It’s similar for Echo devices with screens: white light – good, orange light – no connection.

-But don’t worry, as connectivity issues are very common with these devices.
+But don’t worry, as connectivity issues are pervasive with these devices.
 Here are some useful tips for solving your Echo’s connectivity problems.

 Check the Wi-Fi

-Before the Echo device takes the blame, you should check other devices (phones, tablets, smart TV, computers) to see if they have the connection.
+Before the Echo device takes the blame, you should check other devices (phones, tablets, smart TVs, computers) to see if they have the connection.

 Power Cycling Your Amazon Echo

-Have you established that everything’s fine with your network access?
-So it’s definitely the Echo that doesn’t connect.
+Have you established that everything’s okay with your network access?
+If that’s the case, it’s probably the Echo that doesn’t connect.
 We suggest that you start with a tried and true fix for electronic devices: the restart.

 Turn off your Echo device.
 Do the same with your modem and router and turn off the Wi-Fi on all connected devices.

 Wait for about 30 seconds, then turn the router back on.
 Turn on the Echo device so it can be the first to reconnect to Wi-Fi.
 Then turn on the Wi-Fi on the other devices.

 If there’s still no connection, there’s a possibility that you’ll have to contact your Internet Service Provider for technical support.